AWikia/Level/README.md

     - Mirror and Window
     - Bluberries
     - Four Emoticons (Melting Face, Face with Diagonal Mouth, Dotted-line face, Shaking Face)
+    - Leftwards and Rightwards Hands
   - Symbols for Legacy Computing
   - Composite Glyphs (See [here](#private-use-area-e000---f8ff) for character support; split between ZWJ and Country Flag glyphs)
   - Component Glyphs (See [here](#component-glyphs-f0000---f0fff) for character support)
   - Supplementary Letter Styles Glyphs (See [here](#supplementary-letter-style-glyphs-f1000---f1fff) for character support)
   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
-- 517 different COLR glyphs (Of which 321 are Unicode, 27 are ZWJ, 85 are Component, 12 are SLS and 60 are Skin Tone Emoji) , which consist of:
+- 573 different COLR glyphs (Of which 344 are Unicode, 27 are ZWJ, 85 are Component, 22 are SLS and 95 are Skin Tone Emoji) , which consist of:
   - Basic Latin (Supports the following):
     - Asterisk
     - Number Sign